Vitti-Capital-Tech/Option_Scope/docs/live_trading.md

   protect.
-Before posting, `syncExitBrackets` checks the live-positions snapshot (**only when that fetch succeeded**, so an API blip can't wrongly skip a real sync) and, if the leg isn't open, **skips the bracket quietly**. `reconcileOrphans` books the exit and removes the position within ~90s. `changePositionBracket` also suppresses the alarm on this code for the fetch-failed path.
+Before posting, `syncExitBrackets` checks the live-positions snapshot (**only when that fetch succeeded**, so an API blip can't wrongly skip a real sync) and, if the leg isn't open, **skips the bracket quietly**. `reconcileOrphans` books the exit and removes the position once the leg is confirmed missing (3 checks + 90 s) **and** order history shows the closing fill, so typically within ~1.5–2 min (see *Absence confirmation*). `changePositionBracket` also suppresses the alarm on this code for the fetch-failed path.
 - **`bracket_order_immediate_execution`** — the position **is** open, but the exit level is **already breached** at the current spot, so Delta refuses to rest a bracket that would fire